Gallatin River Guides 2018 Tarpon Caye Hosted Trip by Big Sky Montana fly fishing shop

 Flights and costs run the gamut.
 International flights to Belize City's Philip Goldson International Airport (BZE) go through Miami, Dallas, Houston, Newark, Los Angeles, Atlanta and Charlotte.
 The major airlines that service Belize are American, Delta, United, US Air, and Taca.

 Once arriving at BZE, you will then take a domestic flight on Tropic Air or Maya Island Air.
 The thirty minute flight runs regularly.
-The sooner booked, the less the cost.
 The domestic flights fly often and it is a simple process to get through customs and to the domestic flight departure area.

 All U.S. citizens are required to have a valid passport that does not expire within six (6) months of trip dates.
 Please be sure that your passport has at least two blank, unstamped pages remaining in back, and that it is not torn, delaminated, or damaged in any way.
 Citizens of the U.S., the British Commonwealth, Canada, Mexico, Costa Rica, and the European Community are NOT required to have Visas.